-The Center for Naval Warfare Studies perpetuates Admiral Luce's vision of the college as a place of original research on all matters pertaining to war, statesmanship connected with war, and the prevention of war.
+The Center for Naval Warfare Studies (CNWS) perpetuates Adm.Stephen Luce's vision of the college as a place of original research on all matters pertaining to war, statesmanship connected with war, and the prevention of war.
 Focused on the maritime aspect of national security and defense, the center possesses a range of scholarly and analytic capabilities.
 It fosters critical and innovative thinking on current and evolving operational challenges of importance for the Navy.

-The center directly complements the curriculum at the Naval War College by providing a place for researching important professional issues which, in turn, inform and stimulate the faculty and students in the classroom.
-Moreover, from its very beginning, the center has linked the college to the fleet and policymakers in Washington by serving as a focal point, stimulus, and major source of strategic and campaign thought.
+The center directly complements the curriculum at NWC by providing a place for researching important professional issues which, in turn, inform and stimulate the faculty and students in the classroom.
+Moreover, from its very beginning, the center has linked the college to the fleet and policymakers in Washington, D.C., by serving as a focal point, stimulus, and major source of strategic and campaign thought.